Meet the CAKE Board

 Erin Flynn is excited to serve on the CAKE board - to support this joyful community of music educators and its enthusiastic commitment to inquiry, reflection and growth in the field of music education.
 Erin is a K-3 general music teacher in North Chicago, District 187.
 Erin is especially inspired by CAKE’s commitment to equity in the music classroom and its rigorous expectation that educators truly understand the history and origin of folk repertoire and the deep memory held within a folk tune.
 Erin graduated in theater arts from Northwestern University and holds a masters degree in early childhood education from Chestnut Hill College in Philadelphia.
 Erin completed three levels of Kodaly certification at DePaul University School of Music.
 She loves singing, playing piano, writing children’s songs about music in nature, mothering, playing fiddle, and teaching fiddle to young children.

-Anna Ausmann, Recording Secretary
+Anna Ausmann, President Elect

 Anna Ausmann is an active musician and educator in the Chicago area.
 She currently teaches K-8 general music and band at Rondout School District 72 in the Lake Forest/Libertyville area.
 Previously she also taught K-8 general music and band at CICS West Belden, a charter school in the Belmont-Cragin neighborhood of Chicago.
 While at CICS West Belden, Anna was a recipient of the VH1 Foundation’s Save the Music Grant, which fully funded the start up of a beginning band program.
 Anna holds a Bachelor of Music in Music Performance (flute) from DePaul University and a Masters of Music in Music Education from Northern Illinois University.
 She completed her Kodaly Mastery Certificate from DePaul University, as well as her Orff Certification.
 Anna currently freelances in the Chicago area and is a member of Flutopia, an 8 piece flute choir.